BurntSushi/termcolor/README.md

   support for Unicode categories (e.g., `\p{Sc}` to match currency symbols or `\p{Lu}` to match any uppercase letter).
 (Fancier regexes will never be supported.)
-* If you need to search files with text encodings other than UTF-8 (like UTF-16), then `ripgrep` won't work. `ripgrep` will still work on ASCII compatible encodings like latin1 or otherwise partially valid UTF-8.
-  `ripgrep` *can* search for arbitrary bytes though, which might work in a pinch.
-(Likely to be supported in the future.)
 * `ripgrep` doesn't yet support searching compressed files.
 (Likely to be supported in the future.)
 * `ripgrep` doesn't have multiline search.
 (Unlikely to ever be supported.)

-In other words, if you like fancy regexes, non-UTF-8 character encodings, searching compressed files or multiline search, then `ripgrep` may not quite meet your needs (yet).
+In other words, if you like fancy regexes, searching compressed files or multiline search, then `ripgrep` may not quite meet your needs (yet).

 ### Is it really faster than everything else?